jasonhamilton/hotwing-cli/tutorial.md

 ...
 ```

-For this I need to define the LeadingEdgeOffset.
-If I don't define the LeadingEdgeOffset, the tip of the airfoil will be at 0, which is the same tip as the root chord.
-This means the leading edge of the wing will be projected out at a 90 degree angle and the trailing edge will sweep forward like this:
+**LeadingEdgeOffset** - To get the shape that we want we need to define the LeadingEdgeOffset.
+If we don't define the LeadingEdgeOffset, the leading edge's will be straignt and the trailing edge will sweep forward like this:

 ![Offset Example 1](https://raw.githubusercontent.com/jasonhamilton/hotwing-cli/master/img/tutorial_le_offset_ex_1.png)